puppetlabs/puppet-docs/source/index.markdown

 Welcome to the Puppet Labs documentation site.
 The documentation posted here is also available as a (very large, and frequently updated) PDF, which can be found [here](http://info.puppetlabs.com/request-pdf-docs).

+### Puppet Enterprise

+For information about Puppet Enterprise, see the [Puppet Enterprise documentation](/pe/index.html).
+The current version of the manual is for [Puppet Enterprise 1.2](/pe/1.2/index.html).

 ### MCollective

 For information about MCollective, see the [Marionette Collective documentation](./mcollective/index.html).